Trust-Ayeni/Udacity-ALX-T-NanoDegree/1. Introduction to Data Analysis/Project/readme.md

 Know how to investigate problems in a dataset and wrangle the data into a format you can use

-Have experience communicating the results of your analysis
+Have experience communicating the results of my analysis

-Be able to use vectorized operations in NumPy and pandas to speed up your data analysis code
+Be able to use vectorized operations in NumPy and pandas to speed up my data analysis code

-Be familiar with pandas' Series and DataFrame objects, which let you access your data more conveniently
+Be familiar with pandas' Series and DataFrame objects, which let you access my data more conveniently

-Know how to use Matplotlib to produce plots showing your findings
+Know how to use Matplotlib to produce plots showing my findings

 # PROJECT DETAILS

 ## Introduction
-For the final project, i conducted my own data analysis and create a file to share that documents your findings.
-You should start by taking a look at your dataset and brainstorming what questions you could answer using it.
+For the final project, i conducted my own data analysis and create a file to share that documents my findings.
+You should start by taking a look at my dataset and brainstorming what questions you could answer using it.
 Then i used pandas and NumPy to answer the questions you are most interested in, and create a report sharing the answers.
 I will not be required to use inferential statistics or machine learning to complete this project, but i made it clear in my communications that findings are tentative.
 This project is open-ended in that the reviewers are not looking for one right answer.

 ### Step One - Choose Your Data Set
 Click this link (available in a Google doc here) to open a document with links and information about data sets that you can investigate for this project.
 You must choose one of these datasets to complete the project.